kimpro82/My_Practice/README.md

 import time # for using time.sleep()

 chance = 0
-pw_original = "mymy" # password. a word that call a pass. you nahm sayin?
+pw_original = "mymy" # password. a word that calls a pass. you nahm sayin?

 while chance < 5 :
     pw_input = input("Input your password : ")